 Virtue Families

-Virtue Families are intentional, multi‑grade groups that function as small school “families,” where students feel known, supported, and connected.
+Virtue Families are intentional, multi‑grade groups that function as small school “families,” where students feel known, Virtue Families create a sense of belonging where students feel supported and connected.
 Each family is represented by a beloved saint and a specific Catholic virtue, giving students a clear model to follow.

-Groups meet regularly to explore Catholic virtue through open dialogue and activities rooted in the liturgical season.
+Groups meet regularly for open dialogue and activities rooted in the liturgical season, helping students put Catholic virtue into action in real life.

 Virtue Families are also organized into four Houses, each representing an overarching value and a great saint.
-Together, they foster a joyful, connected community rooted in Catholic virtue and student leadership.
+Through fun, friendly competition, these Houses build school spirit, engagement, and shared joy.

 Virtue House Sorting